dotnet/runtime/docs/design/specs/Ecma-335-Augments.md

 ## Creating arrays using newobj

 Note about creating zero-based, one-dimensional arrays in section III.4.21 "newobj – create a new object" is replaced with "All zero-based, one-dimensional arrays *should* be created using newarr, not newobj".
 Rationale: All arrays have runtime provided constructors.
-It does not make sense to disallow one specific constructors just because there is more efficient alternative.
+It does not make sense to disallow one specific constructor just because there is more efficient alternative.

 ## API documentation